rhythnic/vue-tutorial/README.md

 # Step-By-Step Vue Tutorial

-A Vue.js Tutorial layed out in git branches, step-1 - step-10.
+A Vue.js tutorial layed out in git branches, step-1 through step-10.
 Each step's README.md file describes the changes or additions for that step.

 ## Running the app